- Education and Science»

 Mainly there are two types of collusion like cartels and price leadership.
-Before going to learn we must understand what is cartel and its motives.
+Before going to learn we must understand what means by cartel and its motives.

 What is collusion?

-Few firms in an Oligopoly industry collude on the basis of certain agreements.
+Few firms in an oligopoly industry may collude on the basis of certain agreements.
 So, they may have the following purposes.

 a) Reduce the competition between themselves and by increase profits.

-b) To create a collective or group monopoly and by create a barrier for new firms which wand to enter to the industry.
+b) To create a collective or group monopoly and by create a barrier for new firms which want to enter to the industry.

 c) To take a decision, which is beneficial for all firms, it enables to avoid uncertainty.